Warsaw parks and gardens: discover green Warsaw and enjoy the beauty of nature

 Park Szczęśliwicki – the biggest (30 ha) park in Ochota district.
 In addition to playgrounds and an outdoor swimming pool, you’ll find something completely special there – in the center of the park, there is the highest hill in Warsaw, a 152 m slope with all the ski facilities!
 This is the only year-round ski slope in Warsaw and the Mazowieckie Voivodeship (the ski slop is expected to be re-opened in September).

-Now on Górka Szczęśliwicka, you can use “Alpine Coaster” (gravity slide / zjeżdżalnia grawitacyjna / kolejka górska).
+During the spring-summer season, on Górka Szczęśliwicka, you can use “Alpine Coaster” (gravity slide / zjeżdżalnia grawitacyjna / kolejka górska).
 It’s open every day 10 am – 8 pm, tickets: 8 PLN, location in the park: Drawska 22 Street (Facebook page).

 Outdoor swimming pool in the Szczęśliwicki Park